WilGarciaRivera/PostgreSQL-Data-Warehouse-Project/README.md

 ### Building the Data Warehouse

 ### Objective
-Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.
+Develop a modern data warehouse using PostgreSQL to consolidate sales data, enabling analytical reporting and informed decision-making.

 ### Specifications
 - **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.